Stability-Constrained AC Optimal Power Flow--A Gaussian Process-Based Approach: Problem Formulation

 \section{Problem Formulation}

-This section introduces the stability-constrained ACOPF problem, beginning with two key components: the steady-state ACOPF formulation and the dynamics of synchronous generators.
-The paper adopts the following notation: lowercase symbols denote scalars, while boldface symbols represent vectors.
+This section introduces the stability-constrained ACOPF problem by first presenting two key components: the steady-state ACOPF formulation and the dynamics of synchronous generators.
+The paper adopts the following notation: lowercase letters denote scalars, whereas boldface letters denote vectors.
 Uppercase symbols represent complex variables, which may be expressed in either rectangular or polar form.
 Sets are denoted using standard calligraphic symbols.